brunoserrao/smartie.com.br/wp-content/plugins/mailchimp-for-wp/readme.txt

 MailChimp for WordPress is being developed on GitHub.
 If you want to collaborate, please look at [ibericode/mailchimp-for-wordpress](https://github.com/ibericode/mailchimp-for-wordpress).

-#### Customizing the plugin

-MailChimp for WordPress comes with many filter & action hooks which allow you to modify the default plugin behavior.
-We're also maintaining a [collection of common code snippets for MailChimp for WordPress](https://github.com/ibericode/mc4wp-snippets).

 == Screenshots ==

-1. Create beautiful sign-up forms that blend in with your theme.
+1. A static sign-up form in the sidebar of the Twenty Fifteen theme.
-2. Integrate with any other plugin out there.
-3. Add a highly converting top bar form to your site.
-4. Style your form with our Styles Builder (premium feature).
-5. Integrate your WooCommerce store with MailChimp (premium feature).
-6. Dive into detailed sign-up statistics (premium feature).
+2. Highly effective 1-click subscribe option in your comment, registration or other forms.
+3. Use your own fields or use our Field Builder.
+4. Integrations for many popular plugins.
+5. Don't know CSS?
+No worries, our Styles Builder will do the heavy lifting for you! **(Pro Feature)**
+6. Detailed statistics on which methods are generating the most subscribers. **(Pro Feature)**

 == Changelog ==

+<<<<<<< HEAD
 <<<<<<< HEAD
 #### 4.1.12 - December 11, 2017